How To Play A Jazz Blues Chord Progression

-In today’s free jazz blues chords lesson we’re going to take an in depth look at some jazz chords you can add into your blues playing.
+In today’s free jazz blues chords lesson we’re going to take an in depth look at how to mix together some jazz chords and some blues piano chords into an incredible chord blend.

 Players like Oscar Peterson, Wes Montgomery, Wynton Kelly, Bud Powell, Gene Harris, Ray Charles, and hundreds of other great jazz musicians made this blues chord progression famous.

 If they played it then we should learn how to play it too! 🙂

 So, let’s get starting learning this fun jazz chord progression.
 The best place to start is to watch the video first (video, free jam track, notation, and lesson below.)

 Here is the chord chart for the 12 bar blues reharmonized with the jazz blues chord changes.
 You can also click on all the chord charts to expand and print them.

 7 Tips To Understand This Jazz Blues Chord Progression